NathanVaughn/mypypi2/README.md

 [Python Simple Repository API Specification](https://packaging.python.org/en/latest/specifications/simple-repository-api).

 This is NOT a way to distribute custom packages internally.
-For that, I recommend more advanced solutions like Artifactory, Azure Artifacts, etc.
+For that, I recommend more advanced solutions like Artifactory, Azure Artifacts, Sonatype Nexus, etc.

 ### Features